KarstenRoemling/Queue/README.md

 # Queue
-A java queue with a working GUI based on IT lessons Made with BlueJ.
+A java queue with a working GUI based on IT lessons.

+Made with BlueJ.